Friends remember young man killed in wreck

 Jonathan Luke Hermanson died Friday, Jan.
 13, 2017, from injuries received in an automobile wreck two days earlier on Silver Road.

-Born in Sumter, he was a son of Stephen D. Hermanson and Angela Mathis Hermanson.
+Born in Sumter, he was a son of Stephen D. Hermanso and Angela Mathis Hermanson.
 A member of Harmony Presbyterian Church in Sumter, he was an employee of Manning’s Simpson Hardware store.

 Daniel Knauer knew Hermanson from their time together in the youth group at Harmony Church.